 Not thighs, not legs, not wings, all of which I personally happen to also love.
 Nope, everyone seems to be obsessed with the lean white meat that comes with chicken breasts, and all the better when you don’t have to mess with any skin or bones.
 Plus, as lean proteins go, chicken is pretty affordable, it’s also extremely versatile to work with, and let’s be real, you can make it taste like just about anything you like!

-Everyone out there seems to have an opinion (and get ready, they differ!) about how to make perfectly baked chicken in the oven.
+Everyone out there seems to have an opinion about how to make perfectly oven baked chicken breasts.
 But I thought I’d go on record today and share with you my favorite way for baking up my favorite bird.
-It’s very easy, requires minimal prep, and is absolutely foolproof (at least in my experience) for making juicy chicken breasts that you can either serve plain, cut up into strips, or even shred for your favorite meal.
-(And if you really want to be efficient, you can also bake up an extra-large batch and freeze the leftovers for future use.)
+It’s incredible easy, it requires minimal prep, and it is absolutely foolproof (at least in my experience) for making juicy chicken breasts that you can either serve plain, cut up into strips, or shred for your favorite meal.
+And — pro tip — these baked chicken breasts are also freezer-friendly, so go ahead and bake up a double batch to have leftovers for later!

 All you need to remember is this simple 5-step acronym for making perfectly cooked chicken bbrrreasts: B.B.R.R.R.